sealink/EntryTypeSources/README.md

-# EntryType Sources plugin for Craft
+# EntryType Sources plugin for Craft CMS

-This plugin makes it possible to view your entries by their EntryType-based taxonomies, by adding category-based sources to entries’ source lists.
+Makes it possible to view your entries by their EntryType adding EntryType sources grouped by section to entries’ source lists.

 ## Installation